Subaru Legacy Common Problems and Solutions

 Problem:

-The check engine light is illuminated, but there has been no drop in vehicle performance.
+The warning light on the engine is illuminated, but there has been no decline in vehicle performance.

 Solution:

-Before you head to a garage for a full diagnostic check, have a look at the oxygen sensor element.
-It's common for the element to crack, and it's an easy fix if this is the problem.
-Have a new element delivered by BreakerYard.
-If the element is fine, then you'll need a full diagnostic check to identify the cause.
+Before visiting a garage for a comprehensive diagnostic check, examine the oxygen sensor element.
+It often cracks, and replacing it is straightforward if that's the problem.
+Have a new part delivered by BreakerYard.
+If the element appears to be in good condition, then you'll need a full diagnostic to determine the cause.

 Difficulty level